d3vilh/raspberry-gateway/openvpn/openvpn-docker/README.md

 ifconfig-push 10.0.71.2 255.255.255.0
 ```

-> Keep in mind, by default, all the clients have full access, so you don't need to specifically configure static IP for your own devices, such alwaws will land to **"Trusted"** subnet by default.
+> Keep in mind, by default, all the clients have full access, so you don't need to specifically configure static IP for your own devices, your home devices always will land to **"Trusted"** subnet by default.

 ### Alternative, CLI ways to deal with OpenVPN configuration